 By Tom Goldsworthy

-Over the past twelve months the UK has seen a marked change in the working landscape.
-With three national lockdowns, home working is now the norm, with many businesses looking to make it permanent either full or part time.
+Over the past two years, the UK has seen a marked change in the working landscape.
+Home working is now the norm for many people.

 Whilst many businesses supported by cloud communications have been able to continue seamlessly by deploying softphones or IP phones, other organisations have chosen to use mobile phones.

 Is it that simple though?
 Not really.
 Here are some points employers should consider.

 Many employers currently just expect staff to use their personal mobiles when working from home, and whilst this does not breach any employment laws, there should be some compensation and a clear company policy regarding mobile phone usage.

 Staff using their mobiles are, in essence, giving out their personal number.
 This may be an issue for the individual’s privacy.
 Moreover, should they leave the company, they are in a strong position to take valuable intellectual property with them as they own their phone number which the employer has no rights to retain.